7 Turkish Souvenirs – help yourself (and others) with a memento of your trip to Turkey

 A very special Turkish souvenir!

-If you’re looking to mark a special occasion with a truly unique gift, a one-of-a-kind hand-painted leaf designed and painted by Nick Merdenyan is perfect.
+If you’re looking to mark a special occasion with a truly unique gift, a one-of-a-kind hand-painted leaf designed and painted by Nick Merdenyan is the perfect Turkish souvenir.
 He realises his designs in paint and gold leaf on silky smooth Dieffenbachia leaves that have been dried between the pages of thick books.
 In the beginning he just painted Turkish miniatures, but over time he began to incorporate different cultural and universal beliefs into his designs.
 He calls his art works ‘Leaves of Tolerance and Peace’ and you’ll find him surrounded by antiques and art tucked away in the Grand Bazaar.
 If you have the time and the budget he can produce special orders on request.

 Handcrafted Turkish souvenirs